11 Signs Your Ex Is Testing You (And How to Pass Every One)

 11. The Hot and Cold Test

 This is the master test that combines all others.
 They’re warm and engaging for a few days, then pull away and become distant.
 They are testing your stability.
 They want to see if their inconsistency will make you anxious and insecure.
+Understanding the love vs respect communication dynamic is what makes this test readable — and passable.

 The Psychology of the Test: Why Can’t They Be Direct?

 It would be so much easier if they just said what they were feeling, right?
-But you have to understand their perspective.
-It’s all about Risk Mitigation.

 They are terrified of getting hurt again.
 By sending out these little tests, they can gather information about you from a safe distance.
 They are subconsciously asking two fundamental questions:

 1. Have you genuinely changed?
-(Are you still the same needy, anxious, or angry person from the breakup, or have you grown?)
+Are you still the same needy, anxious, or angry person from the breakup — or have you grown?

 2. How do you view them now?
-(Are you desperate to get them back at any cost, or are you a high-value person who is happy with or without them?)
+Are you desperate to get them back at any cost, or are you a high-value person who is happy with or without them?

 Think of the Parable of the Kintsugi Bowl.
 Kintsugi is the Japanese art of repairing broken pottery with gold, making the cracks part of its beautiful history.
 Your old relationship broke.
 Now, your ex is gently tapping on those golden seams.
-They’re not trying to break it again; they’re testing to see if the bond is now stronger than it was before.
+They’re not trying to break it again — they’re testing to see if the bond is now stronger than it was before.

 The Unbeatable Strategy: How to Pass Every Test